itsmepvr/outlook-attachment-downloader/README.md

 python index.py
 ```
 * Change the default path to download attachments in index.py file at user_path
-* Put the mail subject which you want to download for incoming mails.
+* Put the mail subject which you want to download for incoming mails or keep it empty('') to download for any mails.
-*

 ## Built With

 * Python 3.6